ARIZONA FOCUS: Blogs, Food Co-ops, Alternative Energy, Native Vote, NAACP, NJDC, Groups and Events

 Democracy For America – Maricopa County:

-usually meet on the first Wednesday, but at either the Old Spaghetti Factory downtown OR at El Penasco in Tempe.
+We usually meet on the first Wednesday of each month at either the Old Spaghetti Factory downtown OR at El Penasco in Tempe.
 Check the website to confirm

 an all volunteer Democratic club serving the greater Phoenix metro area.
 Founded in April 2004 by supporters of Gov. Howard Dean, we are the populist, self-empowered practitioners of democracy from the small to the large scale and we stand strong as pragmatic, undaunted, mainstream LIBERALS.